dezhaochen/mlve/README.md

 ```

 ## Train the HCL agent (i.e., continuous version)
 To train an HCL agent on the task from image-based observations, navigate to the directory: [mlve/mlve-continuous/pytorch_sac_mlve_continuous/](https://github.com/dezhaochen/mlve/tree/main/mlve-continuous/pytorch_sac_mlve_continuous).
-The file contains the following command, which you can modify to try different environments / hyperparamters. ```source train.sh```
+The script contains the following command, which you can modify to try different environments / hyperparamters. ```source train.sh```
 ```
 python train.py \
     --domain_name cartpole \